Top 30 Famous Vietnamese Foods That Will Blow You Away

 Banh Cuon - Stuffed pancake

-The dish is called Banh Goi because it has a cute pillow shape and usually the favourite dish of the Vietnamese in winter.
-It has colorful delicious sauce with green papaya and carrot in it.
+The dish is called Banh Goi because it has a cute pillow shape and is usually the favorite dish of the Vietnamese in winter.
+It has a colorful delicious sauce with green papaya and carrot in it.
 Unlike in Western countries where cake is baked in the oven, Vietnamese cakes are mostly deep-fried.
-And Banh Goi has no difference, it will have a yellow skin that is delicious, crispy, and fragrant after being fried deeply in cooking oil.
+And Banh Goi has no difference, it will have yellow skin that is delicious, crispy, and fragrant after being fried deeply in cooking oil.

 Banh Goi has two main parts.
-The skin which is the mixture of water and rice flour and the inside which is made by combining different ingredients.
-Glass noodles, wood ears, minced pork, egg and mushroom are chopped and mixed well together with some spice.
-That’s for the cake, but to make the dish delicious, there is dipping sauce that consists of fish sauce, garlic, chili, sugar, lime juice, and water.
+The skin is a mixture of water and rice flour and the inside is made by combining different ingredients.
+Glass noodles, wood ears, minced pork, egg, and mushroom are chopped and mixed well together with some spice.
+That’s for the cake, but to make the dish delicious, there is a dipping sauce that consists of fish sauce, garlic, chili, sugar, lime juice, and water.
 When Banh Goi is served, it comes with some fresh herbs like lettuce and coriander.

 Banh Goi - Fried Pillow Cake

 Nem Ran is made with the wrapper, the stuffing, and the dipping sauce.
-The wrapper is a flat dried paper made of rice flour and it has the shape of the circle or square.
-The stuffing is normally a mixture of minced pork, egg, carrot, glass noodle, wood ear mushroom, herbs and spice.
-Some places use seafood or beef instead of minced pork , depending on the region's eating habit as well as the person’s favourite flavour.
+The wrapper is a flat dried paper made of rice flour and it has the shape of a circle or square.
+The stuffing is normally a mixture of minced pork, egg, carrot, glass noodle, wood ear mushroom, herbs, and spice.
+Some places use seafood or beef instead of minced pork, depending on the region's eating habits as well as the person’s favorite flavor.
 No matter which ingredients are used, all are mixed well and then are wrapped with rice paper into small rolls.
 These rolls are then deep-fried until they have a yellow color.
 The dipping sauce for this dish is quite similar to the one for Banh Goi above, it consists of fish sauce, lemon juice, sugar, chili, and pepper.